 I was relieved to see a lot of people were getting off at Santarem when we arrived just after 8 pm.
 Although I left my hammock in the same spot, I can stretch diagonally now without bumping into feet, elbows or heads, and I can even get out without crawling under everyone else.
 This is specially good news because I heard we’re spending the night at port.

 A few hours later, talking to a group of women who were tweezing each other’s hairs and popping each other’s pimples on the top deck, I hear we’re not arriving in Belem tomorrow as I expected, but early the following morning.
-This means spending one more aboard the Amazon Star.
-To deal with this new information, I drink beer.
+This means spending one more night aboard the Amazon Star.
+To process this new information, I decide to drink.

 Sitting there with a cold beer, trying to follow the women’s quick conversations in Portuguese, I notice the river here is much wider than before, giving meaning to its reputation as the widest in the world, even during the dry season which has exposed the riverbanks and beaches of the Amazon.
 After drinking too many beers, bought by a man trying to conquer one of the women I’m talking to, I finally go downstairs to eat and sleep.